The Magick Path of Tantra

 Dadaji answered, “It is better not to be reborn at all.”

 Second only to the supreme orgasm, Tantrics and Nathas learned the power to develop their way of life.
-Traditions and custom were useful guidelines, but a spiritual way of life, its magick, mantras and fantastic patterns must be realized in the mind and created from practical thinking.
-The Naths did not have to hunt through old manuscripts or turn the pages of ancient volumes to find the methods or formula for their magick and to make life more delightful or give them the power to work wonders.
+Traditions and customs were useful guidelines, but a spiritual way of life—its magick, mantras, and fantastic patterns—must be realized in the mind and created from practical thinking.
+The Naths did not have to hunt through old manuscripts or turn the pages of ancient volumes to find the methods or formulas for their magick, and to make life more delightful, or give them the power to work wonders.
 They knew that by simple meditation, breath regulation, and a relaxed attitude to the world, they could create and formulate their own mantras and powerful vibrations to transform the sordid into the most beautiful.
 They energized the will and made things happen.
 They made madness a spiritual observance and insanity an escape syndrome.
-They knew that life was an enigma and that divine grace could often be grotesque and dangerous.
+They knew that life was an enigma, and that divine grace could often be grotesque and dangerous.
 The most reliable method was for mankind to solve their own problems and set out their own practical way and lifestyle.

 A Tantrik is not dedicated to serve God or religion.